puppetlabs/puppetdb/documentation/resource_statuses.markdown

 [reports]: ./api/query/v4/reports.html
 [terminus]: ./puppetdb_connection.markdown#include_unchanged_resources

-## Resource Statuses
+## Resource statuses

-PE PuppetDB stores resources status from both unchanged and changed resources from a Puppet report and surfaces that information via the [`/reports`][reports] endpoint via a new `resources` field.
+In Puppet Enterprise, PuppetDB stores resource statuses from both unchanged and changed resources in a Puppet report.
+This information is surfaced via the [`/reports`][reports] endpoint in a new `resources` field.

 This feature will require additional disk space on your PostgreSQL instance.

-For information about configuration of unchanged resources in reports, see the [`terminus configuration section`][terminus].
+For information about the configuration of unchanged resources in reports, see the [`include_unchanged_resources` section][terminus] of the PuppetDB configuration guide.